vegaprotocol/specs/specs/0026-auctions.md

 ### Volume maximising prices

-Once the auction period finishs, vega needs to figure out the best price for the order range in the book which can be uncrossed.
+Once the auction period finishes, vega needs to figure out the best price for the order range in the book which can be uncrossed.
 The first stage in this is to calculate the Volume Maximising Price Range - the range of prices (which will be a contiguous range in an unconstrained order book) at which the highest total quantity of trades can occur.

 Initially we will use the mid price within this range.
 For example, if the volume maximising range is 98-102, we would price all trades in the uncrossing at 100.
 In future there will be other options, which will be selectable via a network parameter specified at market creation, and changeable through governance.
 These other options are not yet specified.